- A B C

 - J K L

 - M N O

 - V W X

 Will Cotton on creating his cast paper cake sculptures and new series of lithographs

 Born 1965, Melrose, Massachusetts.
 Lives and works in New York.

-Will Cotton is best known for his depictions of “landscapes” composed of sweets, often inhabited by languidly posed females.
+Will Cotton is best known for his depictions of landscapes composed of sweets, often inhabited by languidly posed female figures.
 Executed with flawless skill and technique, Cotton’s work is an optical delight and is formally resonant with the influences of seventeenth-century rococo paintings, the nudes of Bouguereau and Cabanel, and the classic American pin-ups of George Petty and Alberto Vargas.
 Cotton’s figures are often inspired by models such as burlesque performers and fellow artists from the art, film, and music worlds.